-- Calathea leitzii 'Fusion White' – this variegated Calathea was a plant mutation discovered by accident at a nursery in Malaysia — it’s quite a sight to see!
+- Calathea leitzii 'Fusion White' – This variegated Calathea was a plant mutation discovered by accident at a nursery in Malaysia — and it’s quite a sight to see!
 It looks as though someone painted little white brush strokes along the leaf, with lilac purple backsides.
 Although it is known to be a tricky house plant, with persistent watering, maintaining some level of humidity, and the right diffused bright light this plant will flourish in your home.

 - Stromanthe sanguinea – Native to Mexico and Argentina this dark leaf beauty has purple undersides and a silver stripe down the midrib.
 Stromanthe can get taller than some other Prayer Plants with long slender leaves.
-The triostar cultivar with it’s pink and white variegation is a fun alternative.
+The Triostar cultivar with it’s pink and white variegation is a fun alternative.

-- Ctenanthe burle marxii – Named after the famed botanist Burle Marx, this Ctenanthe’s other common name is Fishbone Prayer Plant, named after the intricate dark bone like patterns on otherwise minty leafs.
+- Ctenanthe burle-marxii – Named after the famed botanist Burle Marx, this Ctenanthe’s other common name is Fishbone Prayer Plant, named after the intricate dark bone like patterns on otherwise minty leafs.
 This prayer plant grows in a circular pattern, and can be more adaptable to brighter light than most other Prayer Plants.

 With these tips under your belt, Marantaceae may well be your favorite new houseplant family.
 Happy planting!